 Checked Wheeled Backpack Suggestions

-If you’re on a budget, check out the High Sierra AT7 Wheeled Duffel with Backpack Straps.
+If you’re on a budget, check out the High Sierra AT3 Drop-Bottom Wheeled Duffle with backpack straps.
 This is the newest generation of the wheeled backpack I first started out with, and for the price I loved it.
 However on this particular model, the straps are pretty flimsy and there’s no hip belt so you won’t want to take it far on your back.
-You can choose between the 22, 26, or 32-inch models; I recommend the 26”.
+And at 32 inches, it’s a bit of a beast.

 For something considerably more solid, check out the Osprey Sojourn Wheeled Luggage (25-Inch/60L).
 I also owned this model and loved it.
 It’s really spacious, lightweight, and well-made.
 It has zip away backpack straps and a proper waist belt, and very sturdy wheels.
 It’s a great lightweight wheeled backpack, but you get what you pay for: it’s pricey.

 What I loved most about the wheeled backpack I started traveling with (that has since been discontinued by High Sierra) was that it had a detachable daypack.
 Most of the time I rolled the bag and wore the daypack, but I always had the option of rolling the whole thing; and when I needed to strap it all to my back, the ability to attach the daypack was invaluable.

 For a wheeled backpack with detachable daypack, check out the Osprey Meridian 75L/28IN Wheeled Pack.
 Downside: no hip belt, which will make carrying it longer distances more difficult.
 Also, reviews indicate the daypack is pretty small.